rrzkk/lawnotes/crime/class7A.md

 ## Excessive self-defence

-***Ryan and Coulter***: Mother-daughter contract killing, it is one to say something as an explanation for conduct, it is another thing to say necessity
+***Ryan and Coulter***: Mother-daughter contract killing, it is one to say something as an explanation for the conduct, it is another thing to say necessity

 ## Battered woman